aceip/RecyclerViewSliderDroped/README.md

-# RecyclerViewSliderDroped
+# RecyclerViewSliderDroped \n
-RecyclerView滑动删除
+RecyclerView滑动删除 \n
-Version:Copied by Anyone;
+Version:Copied by Anyone; \n
-Function:RecyclerView Slider Droped one by one;
+Function:RecyclerView Slider Droped one by one; \n Language:Simplied-Chinese
-Language:Simplied-Chinese